MauroDataMapper/docs/docs/user-guides/digital-object-identifiers/digital-object-identifiers.md

 ![Add property form](add-property-form.png)

-### 2.3 DataCite configuration
+### 2.3 DataCite membership

-!!!
-Information
-	To be completed soon.
+In order to create DOIs you will need to be a member (regular, or consortium-based) of DataCite.
+Please read the [Become a Member](https://datacite.org/become.html) DataCite pages to understand how to do this.

 ### 2.4 Mauro configuration